citp/privacy-policy-historical/m/ms/msf/msfinancialsavvy.com.md

 **How You Can Change the Information**

-MsFinancialSavvy.com gives its users an option to "Opt Out" of receiving such information as newsletters, tip of the day, etc. Users may remove themselves from the newsletter mailing list by going[here](mailto:info@msfinancialsavvy.com) .
+MsFinancialSavvy.com gives its users an option to "Opt Out" of receiving such information as newsletters, tip of the day, etc. Users may remove themselves from the newsletter mailing list by clicking on a "unsubscribe" at the bottom of the email .
 Users may remove themselves from message board/chat areas by following the specific instructions for that particular area.

 **Security**